HakanSunay/Mafia-Werewolf-Party-Game/README.md

 The Mafia party game presents a conflict between the Mafia – the informed minority – and the Innocents – the uninformed majority.
 Originated by Dmitry Davidoff of the USSR in 1986, this popular game has many variations and can be played by a group of seven or more people.

 The game has two phases; night, when the Mafia might secretly “murder” an innocent, and “day” when Innocents vote to eliminate a Mafiosi suspect.
 The game ends when either all the Mafia members are eliminated or the Innocents.

-In this implementation Innocents will be referred to as Citizens There are also other roles such as:
+In this implementation Innocents will be referred to as Citizens.
+There are also other roles such as:
 * Doctor - has the ability to save 1 person on a random basis.